From generalized permutahedra to Grothendieck polynomials via flow polytopes: Background information

+Given a graph $G$ and a set $S$ of its edges, we use the notation $G/S$ to denote the graph obtained from $G$ by contracting the edges in $S$ (and deleting loops).
+We use the notation $G\backslash S$ to denote the graph obtained from $G$ by deleting the edges in $S$.
+For a set $V$ of vertices of $G$, we also use the notation $G\backslash V$ to denote the graph obtained from $G$ by deleting the vertices in $V$ together with all edges incident to them.
+When $S$ or $V$ consists of just one element, we simply write $G/e$ or $G\backslash v$.

 While simple to prove, the following lemma is important.
 We leave its proof to the reader.
-For the rest of the paper, given a graph $G$ and a set $S$ of its edges, we use the notation $G/S$ to denote the graph obtained from $G$ by contracting the edges in $S$ (and deleting loops) and we use the notation $G\backslash S$ to denote the graph obtained from $G$ by deleting the edges in $S$.
-For a set $V$ of vertices of $G$, we also use the notation $G\backslash V$ to denote the graph obtained from $G$ by deleting the vertices in $V$ and all edges incident to them.
-When $S$ or $V$ consists of just one element, we simply write $G/e$ or $G\backslash v$.

 \begin{lemma} Let $G$ be a graph on $[0,n]$.
 Assume vertex $j$ has only one outgoing edge $e$ and netflow $a_j\geq0$.
-If $e$ is directed from $j$ to $k\in[n]$, then are integrally equivalent.
+If $e$ is directed from $j$ to $k$, then are integrally equivalent.
 An analogous result holds if $j$ has only one incoming edge and $a_j\leq 0$. \end{lemma}